Nikhil-Manglore/Prework-TipCalculator/README.md

 ## Notes

-The most challenging part was using values from one IBAction function in another function.
-Additionally, I had trouble getting the button to work and the correctly display the pop-up menu.
+Obtaining a value from one IBAction function and then using that value in another IBAction function was the most challenging part of the program.
+Additionally, I had trouble with displaying the pop-up menu that was associated with the calculate tip button.

 ## License